ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 Having found the previous methods not effective enough, we implemented a further denoising filter.
 This involves calculating the centroid of the signal in a fixed wavelenghts window set by the user at the beginning of the experiment during calibration.
 The user can set the window size by filling the input field `Window width for centroid` and clicking on the `Reset mean peak` button to set the window.
 The window will then be fixed around the the wavelength of the minimum intensity peak in the normalized spectrograph.
 This window is fixed for the entire experiment and then the program computes the centroid of the signal in this window.
 The centroid signal is then again displayed on the bottom left window.
 This method proved to be the most effective for signal denoising.

-To better visualize the different event of the experiment (adding of certain buffers, reactants or sample), the user can add markers within the plot.
+To better visualize the signal throughout the different steps of the experiment ( for instance when adding certain buffers, reactants or the concentration sample), the user can add markers to the plot.
 To do so the user can simply insert the necessary comment via the `Add comment` button and the adjacent input field.
 The comment will be graphically added in the plot by a labeled vertical dashed line at the corresponding timepoint.

 If necessary, the user can clear the plot by clicking on the `Clear plot` button.

 The user can fine tune the display of the processed signal by setting y-axis limits via the appropriate input fields (min and max), or can chose to set these values automatically by clicking on the `Auto` checkbox.
 The plot of the signal overtime can be saved via the `Save plot` button.
 The plot will be saved in the `plots_saved` folder as a **.csv** file.
 The user can name the plot file via the adjacent input field, in any case, the plot will be saved with the current date and time.

 Finally, to compute the shift in absorbance peak, the user has to mention the **reference** and **measure** events of the measurement (e.g. GFAP, STOP) via the two input fields and click on the `Compute shift` button.
-The program will then automatically measure the wavelength shift between the mean value (stable plateau) at the reference event and the mean value at the measure event, the code for this is in the `compute_shift` function in the **imgproc.py** file.
+The program will then automatically measure the wavelength shift between the mean value (stable plateau) at the reference event and the mean value at the measure event; The code for this is in the `compute_shift` function in the **imgproc.py** file.
 This shift value can then be related to the sample concentration of analyte using the calibration curve.

 <a id="Arduino-&-DC-motor"></a>
 ### Arduino & DC motor